Under Fire (Blackwood novel): Plot summary

 However, Dagestani interior minister Rebaz Medzhid, who is being lined up to be Dagestan's president, refuses to participate unless his daughter Aminat, who has been kidnapped, is rescued.
-Ryan agrees to extract her from her captors in Scotland, and later helps discredit a smear story planted by the Russians against Medzhid about his involvement in atrocities against Dagestanis years ago by rescuing the “witness”, who is being coerced by the Russians.
+Jack agrees to extract her from her captors in Scotland, and later helps discredit a smear story planted by the Russians against Medzhid about his involvement in atrocities against Dagestanis years ago by rescuing the “witness”, who is being coerced by the Russians.

-Ryan's boss, Gerry Hendley, sends his cousin Dominic “Dom” Caruso to help him.
+Jack's boss, Gerry Hendley, sends his cousin Dominic “Dom” Caruso to help him.
 They later discover that Wellesley plans to sabotage the coup by using armored trucks equipped with Krasukhas that have the ability to jam electronic signals coming from the internet hubs that are to be used in the coup.
 In addition, he had also arranged for the kidnappings of Aminat and the “witness” to the Russian smear story.
-He and Caruso later destroy the Krasukhas.
+Jack and Dom later destroy the Krasukhas.

 Later, Russian President Valeri Volodin deploys border troops to Makhachkala in an effort to stop the coup.
-Ryan sniffs out a mole in Medzhid's security detail; Gregory is killed in the resulting altercation with the mole, who is one of Medzhid's bodyguards.
+Jack sniffs out a mole in Medzhid's security detail; Seth is killed in the resulting altercation with the mole, who is one of Medzhid's bodyguards.
 Meanwhile, Medzhid makes a last-ditch effort to stop the Russian troops by appealing to their leader, suggesting that he is being manipulated by Volodin and telling him to go back and report no disturbance in Makhachkala.
 The colonel agrees and the standoff is averted.

-Ryan, Caruso and Kashani later find out that Wellesley had misused government funds and was acting on behalf of the Russians.
+Jack, Dom and Ysabel later find out that Wellesley had misused government funds and was acting on behalf of the Russians.
 After being reported by the trio to the British, Wellesley is arrested by British agents as he tries to escape Azerbaijan.